relihimas/BEES-Data-Engineering---Breweries-Case---Rachid/README.md

 ## Breweries Data:

+1. Main Goal:
-1. Fetch Data from the [API List Breweries](https://www.openbrewerydb.org/documentation#list-breweries)
+   Fetch Data from the [API List Breweries](https://www.openbrewerydb.org/documentation#list-breweries)

+2. Logic:

+   a.
+The code will extract from the MetaData API the total amount of Breweries;
+   b.
+The code will use this total amount of Breweries as variable to determinate the amount of pages for the API List Breweries;
+   c.
+The code will run the API List Breweries and extract from each page a total of 200 Breweries;
+   d.

    The data consists in a list of JSON items with the following body: